bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 50°
-- Windy
+- Rain
 - 92% humidity
-- 23 mph wind
+- 22 mph wind
 - 100% cloud cover
-- 36 AQI O3 🟩
+- 38 AQI O3 🟩
-- 43 AQI PM2.5 🟩
+- 38 AQI PM2.5 🟩
-- 0.2 inches of rain in the past 24 hours
+- 0.22 inches of rain in the past 24 hours
-- 0.22 inches of snow and 0.05 inches of rain expected in the next 72 hours
+- 0.22 inches of snow and 0.03 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>